John Gilbert (naturalist)

-John Gilbert (14 March 1812 – 28 June 1845) was an English naturalist and explorer.
+John Gilbert (c.
+1812 – 28 June 1845) was an English naturalist and explorer.
 Gilbert is often cited in the earliest descriptions of many Australian animals, many of which were unrecorded in European literature, and some of these are named for him by those authors.
 Gilbert was sent to the newly founded Swan River Colony and made collections and notes on the unique birds and mammals of the surrounding region.
 He later joined expeditions to remote parts the country, continuing to make records and collections until he was killed during a violent altercation at Mitchell River (Queensland) on the Cape York Peninsula.

 Early life

-John Gilbert was born on 14 March 1812 in Newington Butts, south London, England and was christened on 25 October 1812 at Spa Fields Lady Huntingdons, Clerkenwell, London.
-His father was William and his mother Ann, who were from nearby villages in Kent.
+John Gilbert was born in about 1812 in Newington Butts, south London, England, and was christened on 25 October 1812 at Spa Fields Lady Huntingdon's, Clerkenwell, London.
+His father was William, and his mother was Ann, who was from nearby villages in Kent.

 Gilbert was a taxidermist for the Zoological Society of London, where he met John Gould.
 Gould had recruited Gilbert, four years his junior, to work there.
 But 18 months later, Gilbert was sacked for being absent without leave.

 Australian expeditions

 Gilbert travelled to Australia in 1838 with the Goulds and their young nephew Henry William Coxen.
 Gilbert was paid 100 pounds per annum plus expenses, but he was expected to account meticulously for every penny and to keep his expenses as small as possible.
 Gould and Gilbert reached Hobart on the Parsee on 19 September 1838.
 Both worked in Tasmania for a few months.

 The party landed in Hobart, Tasmania in September, and in January, Gilbert and Gould traveled overland together to Launceston.
-Gould decided they should separate, and sent Gilbert off on 4 February 1839 to the Swan River Colony, assuring him that he would look after all his personal possessions which were still in Hobart.
+Gould decided they should separate and sent Gilbert off on 4 February 1839 to the Swan River Colony, assuring him that he would look after all his personal possessions which were still in Hobart.
 Gilbert was instructed to collect as many specimens as possible, then meet up again in Sydney, where Gould would wait for him until the end of April the following year.
 He worked mostly in the vicinity of Perth, gathering specimens for Gould for 11 months.